ocaml/oasis2opam/README.md

-If a Flag name matches a findlib library, ``oasis2opam`` will assume it is to be enabled if and only if this library is present and will add a --enable-<flag> to the configure step conditioned by the presence of the corresponding OPAM packages.
+If a Flag name matches a findlib library, ``oasis2opam`` will assume it is to be enabled if and only if this library is present and will add a --enable-<flag> to the configure step conditioned by the presence of the corresponding OPAM packages (without version constraints, you must set these next to the library, in the ``BuildDepends:`` field).

 The default value of flags will be used to determine whether the libraries appearing in the conditional sections are to be considered